yaden21N/employeeRatingSystem/README.md

 Terminal and local web app for a manager to add employees, search them, rate them, edit them, and delete them.

-This is the local version (no AWS yet).
-It uses the same ideas that can later go in the cloud: store data, look it up, and update it.
+This is the local version plus an AWS API (DynamoDB, Lambda, API Gateway).
+The laptop app still uses `employees.json`.
+The cloud app uses a DynamoDB table.

 ## How to run the web app